Earth Environmental & Geotechnical – South.

-The Reading office of Earth Environmental and Geotechnical Ltd., covers an area across the south and south east that is demanding in its varied geology, and because it’s probably the busiest region on the UK in terms of building and development.
+The Reading office of Earth Environmental and Geotechnical Ltd., covers an area across the south of England that is demanding in its varied geology, and because it’s probably the busiest region on the UK in terms of building and development.

 In terms of mineral resources, the region, particularly Kent, is renowned for high purity chalk, while a wide range of other resources include limestone, various types of sand, and brick clay.
 High purity chalk stretches westwards, across Surrey, as does a band of brick clay.
 London offers large superficial sand and gravel resources, including active sites and planning permission – particularly to the east and west.
 Counties such as Herts, to the north of London, also contain mineral extraction sites, both active and with valid planning permissions.

 There are areas of outstanding natural beauty, and special scientific interest, across the region.

 Earth Environmental and Geotechnical in the South has the knowledge, expertise and resources to provide detailed information on any location within the south and south-east of England.